bseltz-cohesity/scripts/sql-scripts/restoreSQL/README.md

 -logTime '2019-01-20 23:47:02'
 ```

-Note that when the -logTime parameter is used with databases in simple recovery mode, the full/incremental backup that occured at or before the specified log time will be used.
+Note that when the -logTime parameter is used with databases where no log backups exist, the full/incremental backup that occured at or before the specified log time will be used.